cat-telecaster/cat-telecaster/README.md

 - ⚡ Fun fact: ...
 -->

-Welcome to my GitHub!
-I mostly share projects I have done either to learn or because I wanted to try something new.

-Stuff I'll be trying soon™:
 - blog first (i swear i will get around to this... 🤥)
 - probably going to share my nvim lua files after going through them again 💾